Skip to navigation Skip to content

 • Work Type Process Category: Claims

-• Work Type: select as is necessary based on the documentation in the enquiry/ required work-step, see Table 2 on Resources page
+• Work Type: select as necessary based on the documentation in the enquiry/ required work-step, see Table 2 on the Resources page

-Note: do not re-categorised to SO4 priority queue unless exceptional circumstances exist.
+Note: do not re-categorise to Service Officer (SO4) priority queue unless exceptional circumstances exist.

 Procedure ends here.